flenniken/statictea/docs/parseMarkdown.md

 Parse the description markdown and return a list of elements.

 elements:

-* p -- a paragraph
+* p -- A paragraph element is one string, possibly containing newlines.

-* code -- a code block
-* bullets -- a list of bullet points
+* code -- A code element is three strings.
+The first string is the code start line, for example “~~~” or “~~~nim”.
+The second string contains the contents of the block, when none it’s empty.
+The third string is the ending line, for example “~~~”.

+* bullets -- A bullets element contains a string for each bullet point and it may contain newlines.
+The leading “* “ is not part of the string.

 ```nim
 func parseMarkdown(desc: string): seq[Element]